Augusta DUI Accident Lawyers

 At Chris Hudson Law Group, our Augusta car accident lawyers will be fully committed to you and your case.
 We believe in creating an individualized plan that meets our clients’ needs.
 We believe in the importance of providing quality customer service.
 We offer free consultations to all prospective clients interested in speaking with us.
 We’ll be happy to review the details of your auto accident and determine if you have a solid case.

-Call us at 706-863-6600 or fill out our contact form for a free case evaluation.
-Our experienced lawyers are ready to answer your questions and help you get back on your feet.
+Call us at (706) 690-4613 or fill out our contact form for a free case evaluation.
+Our experienced Augusta drunk driving car accident lawyers are ready to answer your questions and help you get back on your feet.